Spectral theorems for positive algebra homomorphisms: Relations between measures, algebra homomorphisms, and vector lattice homomorphisms

 \section{Relations between measures, algebra homomorphisms, and vector lattice homomorphisms}

-Let $\msm$ \ be a measure space, and consider the associated integral operator $\opintm:\integrablefun\to\os$.
-When $\os$ is a Riesz space, then for which measures $\npm$ is $\opintm$ a vector lattice homomorphism?
-When $\os$ is a partially ordered algebra, then for which measures $\npm$ is $\opintm$ an algebra homomorphism?
+Let $\msm$ \ be a measure space, and consider the associated integral operator $\opintm\colon \integrablefun\to\os$.
+If $\os$ is a vector lattice, for which measures $\npm$ is $\opintm$ a vector lattice homomorphism?
+If $\os$ is a partially ordered algebra, for which measures $\npm$ is $\opintm$ an algebra homomorphism?
 In this section, we shall consider these and other relations between measures, algebra homomorphisms, and vector lattice homomorphisms.
-The notion of lattice structure preserving operators from \cref{3_subsec:lattice_structure_preserving_operators} is a convenient one to formulate some of the results in this section with.
+The notion of moduli preserving operators from \cref{3_subsec:moduli_preserving_operators} is a convenient one to formulate some of the results in this section with.

 The two questions just raised are easily answered; see \cref{3_res:integral_is_vector_lattice_homomorphism} and \cref{3_res:integral_is_algebra_homomorphism}.
-Somewhat surprisingly, when $\os$ is a partially ordered algebra, $\npm$ is finite, and $\opintm:\integrablefun\to\os$ is an algebra homomorphism, then there is always a vector lattice homomorphism associated with it.
-As \cref{3_res:integral_preserves_lattice_structure} shows, the image of $\integrablefun$ under $\opintm$ is then a Riesz space, and $\opintm:\integrablefun\to\opintm(\integrablefun)$ is then a Riesz algebra homomorphism; see also \cref{3_res:seven_properties}.
-The results are particularly nice when $\os$ is a Riesz algebra to begin with; see \cref{3_res:integral_into_riesz_algebra_is_riesz_algebra_homomorphism}.
-Various equivalences and (conditional) implications between the properties of finite measures with values in Riesz algebras and those of the associated integral operators are collected in \cref{3_res:seven_properties}.
+Somewhat surprisingly, when $\os$ is a partially ordered algebra, $\npm$ is finite, and $\opintm\colon \integrablefun\to\os$ is an algebra homomorphism, there is always a vector lattice homomorphism associated with $\opintm$.
+Indeed, as \cref{3_res:integral_preserves_moduli} shows, the image of $\integrablefun$ under $\opintm$ is then a vector lattice, and $\opintm\colon \integrablefun\to\opintm(\integrablefun)$ is a vector lattice algebra homomorphism; see also \cref{3_res:eight_properties}.
+The results are particularly nice when $\os$ is a vector lattice algebra to begin with; see \cref{3_res:integral_into_riesz_algebra_is_riesz_algebra_homomorphism}.
+Various equivalences and (conditional) implications between the properties of finite measures with values in vector lattice algebras and those of the associated integral operators are collected in \cref{3_res:eight_properties}.